averyhouse/avery-website/README.md

 This is the official Avery House website.
 The branch `master` contains a very bare-bones version of the website which does not depend on any external APIs.
 The branch `maximal` contains a number of other features which are more maintenance-intensive, such as a music queue, a gallery which pulls photos from Facebook using the Facebook API, and an events page which pulls events from the Google calendar using the Google Calendar API.

+## Updating on server,
+We have a systemctl service just run `systemctl restart avery-website.service` to restart any changes.
+Also make sure to git pull on the server, don't do any code changes on the server, instead just do it locally, push to git and then git pull.
+When updating the constitution, just `git pull` in constitution folder and `cd ../` then run `pandoc constitution/constitution.md -o avery_website/templates/constitution-contents.html`.

 ## Development setup:
 First setup python:
 ### Python virtual environment (recommended)